Users and Groups

 For more information, see Predefined roles.

-Based on your choice of Role, you can see that the access controls in Management Dashboard Settings section get selected automatically.
+Based on your choice of Role, you can see that the pre-defined access controls in Management Dashboard Settings section get selected automatically.

 Set access rights